AI Tools Deep Dive

 For monorepos with multiple tsconfig files, Codex navigates the project references correctly.
 It understands workspace configurations for pnpm, npm, and yarn workspaces.

 Where it falls short: Codex sometimes generates overly verbose TypeScript.
 Extra type annotations where inference would suffice, unnecessary generics, redundant null checks.
 You will want to review and tighten the output.
-This is less of an issue with GPT-5.3 than it was with earlier models, but it still surfaces on complex type hierarchies.

 Both are agentic coding tools.
 Both read your codebase, make changes, and iterate on errors.
 The core differences come down to architecture, workflow, and where each tool excels.